 Accessories:

-- Wide-brimmed sun hat (essential)
+- Wide-brimmed sun hat (I cannot stress this enough — essential)

-- Quality sunglasses (UV protection)
+- Quality sunglasses (UV protection, not gas station specials)

-- Refillable water bottle (hydration is crucial)
+- Refillable water bottle (hydration is survival, not luxury)

 - Small hand fan or portable fan